The purpose of this article is to explain the engine compatibility modes and related advanced calculation options.

 Starting with V8i SELECTseries 2, the ability to switch between two different versions of the EPANET and Bentley-Enhanced numerical solvers was introduced.
 This allows the user to provide results directly compatible with a certain version, for example when exporting back to EPANET.
-Newly created models will default to the Bentley-Enhanced 2.00.12 version of the EPANET solver.
+Starting with CONNECT Edition Update 4, newly created models will default to the Bentley-Enhanced 2.2.0 version engine.
+With CONNECT Edition Update 3 and earlier, new models will default to the Bentley-enhanced 2.00.12 engine.
 Previous models will retain the solver version used by the version they were last saved in .

 Four additional calculation options are available when using the 2.00.12 numerical solver version, as seen under the ‘Hydraulics’ section of the Calculation Options dialog.
 Each option will be covered in detail below.

 Additional calculation options are also available for the EPANET 2.2.0 and Bentley-enhanced 2.2.0 engines, which will be detailed below.